Introduction

 To install nodemon

-the -g flag is used to install Nodemon globally in your system.
+in the terminalthe -g flag is used to install Nodemon globally in your system.
 This way, you can use Nodemon anywhere on your computer and not just in your current project directory.

 Installing Express